 At first glance ESG, SRI, and impact investing seem like the same thing.
 However, they have completely different approaches which might affect your portfolio construction as an investor.
 Check out the differences to make an informed decision.

-What’s more, another research shows that 95% of all millennials today are willing to participate in socially responsible investing trends.
+What’s more, another research shows that 95% of all millennials today are willing to participate in socially conscious investing trends based on their own personal values.
 Meaning, this trend is here to stay.

 If you’re a beginner, you’re probably wondering what SRI, ESG, and impact investing mean.
 Most importantly, what makes them different from each other.